SPLATteam/SPLAT-WebGuide/docs/glossary.rst

 RM = Reserve Margin

+Capacity_Pt&d = Size (MW) of transmission and distribution grid used as proxy of peak demand

 LS = Transmission Losses

-Capacity_Pt&d = Transmission and Distribution Capacity

 "ConCap_RM" stands for Coefficient applicable on Capacity (MW) and associated to Reserve Margin constraint.